USEPA/CMAQ/DOCS/Known_Issues/README.md

 The model will terminate execution with a time retrieval error for the emission stream.

 ### Solution
 Do not use the environmental variable EMIS_SYM_DATE.
+Instead, if you wish to use representative day emissions for some or all of your emission streams, individually set the GR_EM_SYM_DATE_### and/or STK_EM_SYM_DATE_### environment variables to T for the desired streams.
 A code fix will be included with the next minor CMAQ release.

 ## *CMAQv5.3.1-i6:*
 Date: 2020-03-09